barbazul/1kfa/mod_guide_player.md

-It would be bizarre, but completely within the rules for the GM to write up some stats for the squirrel (1 Stamina, 1 attack power), and begin a melee combat between Kresk and the squirrel, and ask you to flip Strength to resolve the Mix It Up move.
+It would be bizarre, but completely within the rules for the GM to write up some stats for the squirrel (1 Stamina, 1 attack power), and begin a melee combat between Kresk and the squirrel, and ask you to flip Str to resolve the Mix It Up move.

 But the GM will more likely interpret your action, as described, as having